SuperCard

-SuperCard was a high-level development environment that ran on Macintosh computers, under OS 8 and 9, and OS X. It was inspired by HyperCard, but included a richer language, a full GUI toolkit, and native color (as opposed to HyperCard's Apple- or third-party-supplied add-ons).
+SuperCard is a discontinued high-level development environment that ran on Macintosh computers, under OS 8 and 9, and OS X. It was inspired by HyperCard, but included a richer language, a full GUI toolkit, and native color (as opposed to HyperCard's Apple- or third-party-supplied add-ons).

 The programming language used by SuperCard was called SuperTalk, and was largely based on HyperTalk, the language in HyperCard.
 In addition to the core language, SuperTalk could call out to OSA-based scripting languages such as AppleScript, and shell commands.
 The language could be extended with so-called externals, chunks of compiled code that appeared like native routines.

 Programs created using SuperCard could be run inside the IDE itself, or as "standalones", which combined the user-created programs and resources with the execution engine used by SuperCard.

 History

 The early years

 SuperCard was first created by Bill Appleton and published by Silicon Beach Software in 1989.
 Appleton combined elements from World Builder (that he wrote), HyperCard, SuperPaint (Macintosh) and the Macintosh user interface.

 In 1990, Silicon Beach was acquired by Aldus Corporation.
 Aldus released version 1.6 of SuperCard which brought support for AppleEvents, enhanced graphic capabilities and several other improvements.